cogment/cogment-doc/src/concepts/glossary.md

 We usually call agent any non-human [Actor](#actor).
 Agents can use any sort of decision-making underlying system, able to learn or not.

+## C

+### Configurations

+The configurations (or "configs") are defined, set and referenced by users for user components and do not affect the rest of Cogment.
+They refer to the protobuf messages defined in the trial specifications in the `config` sections.
+A "trial config" may be given at the start of a new trial.
+Ultimately, the configurations and parameters for a trial are managed by the pre-trial hooks.

 ## E

 ### Environment